Description

 NOVEMBER 2025.
 PRE-ORDER NOW.

-For two years, the world watched in horror as 2 million people living on 140 square miles of land bore an unprecedented and unfathomable pummelling by the Israeli Army.
+Almost two years in and we continue to watch in horror as 2 million people living on 140 square miles of land bear an unprecedented and unfathomable pummelling by the Israeli Army.
 More bombs were dropped on Gaza than in World War II; more children killed, wounded and orphaned than in any other conflict of this century; more journalists and healthcare workers killed than in any other conflict ever; and entire towns and districts were reduced to dust.

-Those who spoke about the carnage were punished by censure, sanction, smearing and worse.
-Across Canada—and internationally—journalists were muzzled, academics were stifled, doctors were fired, activists were arrested, and artists were banned.
-Words such as genocide and ceasefire were excised from the vocabulary, and criticism of the conflict invited accusations of antisemitism.
+Those who speak about the carnage are punished by censure, sanction, smearing and worse.
+Across Canada—and internationally—journalists are muzzled, academics are stifled, doctors are fired, activists are arrested, and artists are banned.
+Words such as genocide and ceasefire have been excised from the vocabulary, and criticism of the conflict invites accusations of antisemitism.

 Razing Palestine brings together the testimonies and stories of a wide range of individuals across a variety of domains who have suffered the cost and consequences of speaking up for Palestine.
 As Palestine was razed, the courage and the voices of those who raised the issue must be heard.